Julius Zeman (Austria)

 Julius Zeman, born in 1998 in Vienna, completed his studies in conducting, piano, and organ at the Mozarteum University Salzburg with distinction.

-Since the 2023/24 season, Julius Zeman has been engaged at the Saarland State Theatre as Kapellmeister and répétiteur, where he has already developed a wide-ranging music-theatre repertoire.
-His most recent conducting credits include Mozart’s The Magic Flute and The Abduction from the Seraglio, Verdi’s Aida, Prokofiev’s Romeo and Juliet, and Kálmán’s The Duchess of Chicago.
-The premiere of Holst’s Savitri and Schoenberg’s Erwartung, conducted by Zeman, attracted great attention from audiences and the press (FAZ: “A modern operatic highlight!”).
-With Bock’s Anatevka, Julius Zeman appeared as a guest at the Grand Théâtre de la Ville de Luxembourg and at the Theater im Pfalzbau.
+From 2023 to 2026, Julius Zeman was engaged at the Saarländisches Staatstheater, where he conducted a wide-ranging music theatre repertoire: from Mozart’s The Abduction from the Seraglio and Verdi’s Aida to Prokofiev’s Romeo and Juliet and Kálmán’s Duchess of Chicago.
+The premiere of Holst’s Savitri and Schoenberg’s Erwartung, conducted by him, attracted great attention from audiences and critics alike (FAZ: “A modern operatic highlight!”).
+With Mozart’s The Magic Flute, Julius Zeman appeared as a guest at Bern Opera, and with the musical Fiddler on the Roof he was seen at the Grand Théâtre de la Ville de Luxembourg and the Theater im Pfalzbau.

-Alongside his studies, Julius Zeman served as an assistant conductor to Leo Hussain at the Theater an der Wien (where he also worked as Head of Music Studies) and to Leopold Hager, with whom he collaborated closely as a harpsichordist, organist, and pianist.
-His cultural studies and music-analytical essays have been published in the Freiburger Universitätsblätter and Der Literarische Zaunkönig.
+Alongside his studies, Julius Zeman worked as an assistant conductor to Leo Hussain at the Theater an der Wien (where he also served as répétiteur), and to Leopold Hager, with whom he also collaborated closely as a harpsichordist, organist, and pianist.

 Julius Zeman is a Bösendorfer Artist.